 Mayweather vs Paul: Spectacle, not sports

 Expect entertainment.
-Don’t expect anything competitive.
-Spectacle, not sports.
+Don’t expect anything athletically competitive.
+These events deliver spectacle, not sports.

 Logan Paul has a 0-1 record in sanctioned fights.
 But the former Disney star and YouTube celebrity’s drawing power is undeniable.
 In a contest over which man is better at self-promotion, it would be a draw on every judge’s card.
 Except there are none on Sunday.

 Yes, he has been retired for four years.
-However, Mayweather has remained active as a promoter and hasn’t indulged in bad habits such as drinking, smoking, or gluttony.
-He weighed a trim 155 pounds on Saturday; Paul weighed 189 pounds.
-And as the saying goes, he’s forgotten more about boxing than Paul will ever know.
+However, Mayweather has remained active as a promoter and hasn’t indulged in bad habits like drinking, smoking, sloth, or gluttony.
+He weighed a trim 155 pounds on Saturday, just eight pounds over his most competitive weight.
+Paul weighed 189 pounds.
+And as the saying goes, Mayweather has forgotten more about boxing than Paul will ever know.

 “I look at it as going out, having a good time, and entertaining the people,” said Mayweather this week.
 “I do what I want to do, when I want to do it, and how I want to do it.